Mehcanic/project-4-frontend/README.md

     export default App
   ```

-The above code is using the ThemeProvider component from the styled-components library to provide a theme to the app.
-The theme is stored in state using the useState hook.
-The initial theme is set to darkTheme.
+The above code is using the ThemeProvider component from the styled-components library to provide a theme for the app.
+The theme is stored in the state using the useState hook.
+The initial theme is set to the dark theme.

 The handleClick function is used to toggle between the light and dark themes.
 When the function is called, it checks the current theme and sets it to the opposite theme.
 It also sets the icon to either a sun or moon icon depending on the current theme.

 The ThemeProvider component wraps the entire app and provides the theme to all of its children.
 The AppBackground, AppContainer, HeaderContainer, CreateTaskContainer, and ListContainer components all use the theme provided by the ThemeProvider.

 After finishing the theme, I focused on creating the components for the application.
-These were styled using styled components.
-From now on it was relatively easy to create the components and style them.
+These were styled using styled-components.
+From now on, it was relatively easy to create the components and style them.

 ## Challenges

 The biggest challenge I faced was creating the app to refresh automatically when the user adds a task to the list of tasks instead of refreshing the page manually.
 Due to the project review date being too close, I decided to leave it for future improvement.
-I realized that I need to restructure the app.
+I realised that I needed to restructure the app.
 What I mean by that is that the logic for rendering the tasks in the list of tasks should be kept together in one component.
 Currently, the logic for adding the task is split between the ListOfTasks and AddTask components.
 Unfortunately, I didn’t have enough time to restructure it, and therefore, the app is not refreshing properly.

 Another significant challenge I encountered was that I started experiencing odd TypeScript issues that I didn’t have before.
 This was due to the fact that I started working on this README file weeks after finishing the project.
 Although I’m not sure what is causing it, I’m confident that rebuilding this project from scratch will have two significant benefits.
 First, it will fix the TypeScript issues, and second, the app will work as intended.

-Last challange was understanding how to setup SQL database.
-It took me a while to figure out how to create relationships.
+The last challenge was understanding how to set up an SQL database.
+It took me a while to figure out how to create relationships

 ## Wins

-My biggest win during this project is that I feel much more comfortable with planing the application.
-From now on I will spend much more time planing and sudocoding each major part of the application.
-If during development process I will encaunter any significant issues, I will stop developing and will focus on fixing the app in the planning stage.
-When it will be ready I will continue with writing the code.
+My biggest win during this project is that I feel much more comfortable with planning the application.
+From now on, I will spend more time planning and pseudocoding each major part of the application.
+If during the development process, I encounter any significant issues, I will stop developing and will focus on fixing the app in the planning stage.
+When it will be ready, I will continue with writing the code.
 This will help me to avoid any major issues during the development process.

-Another win is that I feel much more comfortable with React and TypeScript and styling the app using styled components.
+Another win is that I feel much more comfortable with React and TypeScript and styling the app using styled-components.
 I feel like I have a good understanding of how to use these technologies to create a fully functional application.
-I'm aware that there is still a lot to lear but I feel like I'm on the right track.
+I'm aware that there is still a lot to learn but I feel like I'm on the right track.

 ## Future improvements

-Future improvements for this project are:
+As I reflect on this project, there are several future improvements that I would like to implement.
+These improvements include:

-- Fixing the issue with refreshing the app when the user adds a task to the list of tasks.
+- Fixing the Refreshing Issue: Currently, the app doesn’t refresh when the user adds a task to the list of tasks.
+I would like to fix this issue to improve the user experience.
-- Finishing the bottom part of the list of tasks so the filters for all, active, completed and delete completed tasks are working.
+- Completing the Bottom Part of the List: Currently, the filters for all, active, completed, and delete completed tasks are not working in the bottom part of the list.
-- Adding the ability to edit the task.
+- The ability to edit tasks would be a valuable addition to the app, allowing users to easily make changes to their existing tasks.
-- Add login and registration functionality.
+- Adding login and registration functionality would allow users to create an account, save their tasks, and access them from any device.

 ## Key Learnings

 The key learnings from this project are:

-- How to plan the application.
+- I learned that proper planning of the application is critical to the success of any project.
+From now I will be spending more time planning the project.
-- How to use React and TypeScript to create a fully functional application.
+- With React and TypeScript, I was able to create a fully functional application that was both dynamic and scalable.
+This allowed me to create a user-friendly interface
-- How to use styled components to style the application.
+- Styling the application was made easy with the use of styled-components.
+By learning how to leverage this tool, I was able to create a visually appealing application.
-- How to use SQL database to store the data.
+- The ability to store and manage data is a critical component of any application.
+By learning how to use an SQL database, I was able to efficiently store and manage data, ensuring the seamless operation of my application.
-- How to use Flask to create a back-end for the application.
+- Creating a Back-End with Flask: Creating a reliable back-end is essential to the overall functionality of the application. - - By learning how to use Flask, I was able to create a back-end that was both robust and efficient, allowing for a smooth and uninterrupted user experience.